 For security reasons, after you leave the page, you can no longer see the token again.

-Deploying the sample “supplychain” chaincode is optional, so you can delete the “chaincode” section.
+Deploying the sample “supplychain” chaincode for Fabric is optional, so you can delete the “chaincode” section.
 If deploying chaincode, update the following for the peers.

 Make sure that Minikube and Vault server are running.
 Double-check by running: